nordtheme/nord/.github/ISSUE_TEMPLATE.md

 ## Environment and Versions

-* What is the version of Nord you are running?
+* What is the version of Rosely you are running?
 * What is the name and the version of your OS?
   * Have you tried to reproduce it on different OS environments and if yes is the behavior the same for all?
 * If the problem is related to [Node.js](https://nodejs.org) please provide the Node.js version you're running.